patienceigiraneza/reactjs_googlemap/README.md

 3. In the browser, open the frontend of application and allow browser to access your location.

 ### Troubleshoting
-1. Make sure you assigned correct API keys in the file `src/config/Keys.js` to the variable 'GOOGLE_MAP_KEYS'.
+1. Ensure you have assigned the correct Google Maps API key to the GOOGLE_MAP_KEYS variable in the src/config/Keys.js file.
-2. Make sure you opened the backend and is accessible at http://localhost:5000 otherwise change backend address in Keys.js file.
+2. Verify that the backend server is running at http://localhost:5000.
+If not, adjust the backend server address in the Keys.js file if necessary.
-3. Make sure you allowed both of browser and local application to access your location.
+3. Make sure you have granted location access to both the web browser and the local application.

 ### Screenshoots